jenkinsci/swarm-plugin/README.md

                                           Default is 'none'. (default: NONE) -retryInterval N                       : Time to wait before retry in seconds.
                                           Default is 10 seconds. (default: 10)
- -webSocket                             : Connect using websockets -showHostName (--showHostName)         : Show hostname instead of IP address
+ -webSocket                             : Connect using the WebSocket protocol -showHostName (--showHostName)         : Show hostname instead of IP address
                                           (default: false)
  -sslFingerprints VAL                   : Whitespace-separated list of accepted